tralpha/spotify-project/docs/model-testing-and-results.md

 ```

 ## Results
-After prediction, we ranked the tracks by probabilities, and then we calculated the `r_precision` with the **ground truth** tracks which we reserved for training.
-On average, playlists have about 50 tracks, so 5 tracks will be reserved for the testing pipeline to calculate this `r_precision` metric.
-The task indeed is not an easy one: out of 26000 tracks (using 2000 playlists), can the algorithm rank the tracks by probability, such that the ground_truth tracks present in the test set (which the algorithm didn't see before) are ranked first?
-This is the question r_precision answers.
-Out of the first x songs (where x is the number of ground truth predictions), how many ground truth songs were present?

-When using our model, our mean `r_precision` is about `0.12`.
-This means that out of 25 ground truth songs, 3 will be present in the top 25 predictions ranked by probability.
-We did some sanity checking to see how our model is doing compared to other Spotify RecSys Challenge participants, and we saw that the best model had an `r_precision` of `0.224656`.
-However we got `0.12` just based on 2000 playlists, and they got `0.224656` based on training on the whole MPD Dataset.
+Our mean `r_precision` returns at about `0.12`.
+This means that out of 25 ground truth songs, 3 will be present in the top 25 predictions.
+We did some sanity checking to see how our model is doing compared to other Spotify RecSys Challenge participants and see that the best model had an `r_precision` of `0.224656`, where they used the entire dataset.

-After obtention of the `r_precision` metric for our system, we proceeded to test our model on a sample playlist built by John, our teammate.
-As mentioned before, this required us to re-run the whole training and testing pipeline (this is a major limitation of our model).
-The recommendations provided were quite reasonable, according to John.